MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-site-map-app.md

 ## Prerequisites
 Make sure that you have the System Administrator or System Customizer security role or equivalent permissions.
 Specifically, any user with the following privileges can also create apps:
--   Create, Read, and Write privileges for the App entity
+-   Create, Read, and Write privileges for the App table
--   Read and Write privileges for the Customizations entity
+-   Read and Write privileges for the Customizations table
--   Read privileges for the Solution entity
+-   Read privileges for the Solution table

 You can view or set these privileges on the **Customization** tab of a security role.